Competitive pricing analysis: 6 steps to do it right

 Conducting a thorough competitive pricing analysis relies on having the right tools to gather intelligence and analyze data effectively.
 These tools can range from manual methods to software solutions:

-- Pricing intelligence and analytics platforms: Several platforms are designed specifically for pricing intelligence and analytics.
+• Pricing intelligence and analytics platforms: You can use several platforms built for pricing intelligence and analytics.
 Tools like Kompyte offer features for tracking competitor pricing, analyzing market trends, and understanding price elasticity.

-Note: Understanding the insights from these tools is crucial when defining your pricing matrix and planning how to announce price increases to your customers.
+Note: Your team must understand these tools' insights to define your pricing matrix and plan how to announce price increases to your customers.

 Even with a well-defined framework, several pitfalls can undermine the value of your competitive pricing analysis.
-Recognizing these common mistakes is key to ensuring your insights are accurate and actionable.
+Recognizing these common mistakes is key to making sure your insights are accurate and actionable.

 Mistake 1: Focusing solely on price